barryclark/jekyll-now/_posts/2019-09-17-My-Second-Post.md

 2. Split a string into an array

 ### Git & command Line
+A common issue I had when I dealt with command line was forgetting the commands.
+Tim shared a trick by recording commands before closing the window.
+> ```history > ..\history.text(save it in the parent directory)

 ### Java Tag: text response
 1.a string variable with multiple methods: `String input.newLine().trim().length() + "" (empty string)`